itmyprofession/Extension_Development/Itmyprofession_Subcategory/README.md

 Note : Please use it at your own risk.

-If you want any modification and like to share some feedback, Please send me email at itmyprofession@gmail<dot>com
+If you want any modification and like to share some feedback, Please send me email at itmyprofession[at]gmail[dot]com